From a legal standpoint, data protection is one of the most important obligations that any business owner has to undertake.

-The right to privacy of EU citizens is at the forefront of the regulatory change.
+The right to privacy of EU citizens was at the forefront of the regulatory change.

-The GDPR brings into place new requirements for people and businesses collecting data, aiming for more robust practices.
+The GDPR brought into place new requirements for people and businesses collecting data, aiming for more robust practices.
 There are three stages to data collection: